What do you do if you see an advert says: “Unfortunately [applicants] with vegan diets cannot be considered”?

 “The Eating Disorders Service is a great place to work and provides an excellent service because it has excellent people working there, from a broad range of backgrounds and beliefs, and that’s a strength.”

-As vegans, we have the right to fair treatment in employment.
+Vegans have the right to fair treatment in employment.
 Laws such as The Human Rights Act 1998 (in the UK) and the European Convention on Human Rights give us legal protection.
-Our moral right to fair treatment is codified in the Universal Declaration of Human Rights 1948.
+Our right to fair treatment is codified in the Universal Declaration of Human Rights 1948.

 Thank you for your support of The Vegan Society.
 You enable us to protect the legal rights of vegans to demand freedom for animals!